-Victor Matheson, associate professor of economics at Holy Cross, earned his Ph.D. and M.A. from the University of Minnesota, Minneapolis, and his B.A. from St. Olaf College.
+Victor Matheson, professor of economics at Holy Cross, earned his Ph.D. from the University of Minnesota and his B.A. from St. Olaf College.

 Matheson specializes in sports economics, specifically the economic impact of “mega-sporting events” on host cities; public finance; the economics of lotteries and gambling; and natural resource economics.
-In particular, his sports economics research, which dispels the notion that major events (such as the Olympics, World Series and Super Bowl) equal large economic dividends for host cities have made him a widely sought-after expert.
+In particular, his sports economics research, which dispels the notion that major events (such as the Olympics, World Series and Super Bowl) and new sports infrastructure (such as stadiums or arenas) provide large economic dividends for host cities have made him a widely sought-after expert.

-Members of the media seeking additional information or assistance should contact Matheson at 508-793-2649/ firstname.lastname@example.org, or Kristine Maloney (associate director of national communications and media relations) at email@example.com.
+Members of the media seeking additional information or assistance should contact Matheson at 508-793-2649/ firstname.lastname@example.org, or Cristal Steuer (associate director of national communications and media relations) at email@example.com.

 For more experts on issues currently in the news, visit our Hot Topic Experts page.